sigstore/docs/content/en/signing/other_types.md

 position: 140
 ---

 Cosign can sign anything in a registry.
 Most of our examples show signing a single image, but you could also sign a multi-platform `Index`, or any other type of artifact.
 This includes Helm Charts, Tekton Pipelines, and anything else currently using OCI registries for distribution.
 This also means new artifact types can be uploaded to a registry and signed.
+This section discusses signing the following items:

+- SBOMs
+- Tekton Bundles
+- WASM
+- OCI Artifacts
+- Tag signing
+- Base Image and Layer Signing
+- Countersigning

 ## SBOMs (Software Bill Of Materials)